ChaosInTheCRD/Dexter/README.md

   <img src="./logo/dexter.png" height="256" width="256" alt="dexter project logo" />
 </p>

-⚠️  **WARNING: Dexter is not yet ready for prime time.
-There is still work to do and it might yet be buggy, so please refrain from trusting it to be 100% reliable.
-If you think it is awesome and want it in your production CI, hop in and submit some PRs!
-It is a small tool so it hopefully won't be too long until Dexter is ready for action!** ⚠️

 Dexter can be placed into your CI processes to scrape through the repository and find files that contain image references, with the aim of pinning them to the immutable digest.

 ## What can Dexter Find?